 There is a risk that, in the event of a bank failure, the City's deposits may not be returned.
 Both the City's investment policy and the Texas Public Funds Investment Act requires that all deposits of the City that exceed the Federal Depository Insurance Corporation (FDIC) coverage levels are collateralized with securities held by a third-party custodian in the City's name.
-As of September 30, 2021, the value of the City and its discretely presented component units deposits and investments not insured through the FDIC were not fully collateralized.
-The value of the City and discretely presented component units deposits and investments collateralized by securities at September 30, 2021 was \$4,370,215, the remaining \$239,310 was uninsured and uncollateralized at September 30, 2021.
+As of September 30, 2022, the City and its discretely presented component units deposits and investments not insured through the FDIC were fully collateralized.